dartungar/obsidian-mermaid/README.md

 Obsidian supports Mermaid.js natively, via `mermaid` codeblocks.

+⚠️ Please note that **this plugin has no control over how Mermaid is rendered** - this is up to Obsidian itself.
+All bugs concerning rendering of diagrams should be posted to official forums.

 ## Toolbar
 This plugin adds a toolbar with common Mermaid.js elements, so you won't have to remember them.